NoName4040/Digispark-Amsi-bypass-and-powercat/README.md

 # Digispark-Amsi-bypass-and-powercat
 This beta and not tested digispark code .
-This digispark payload for bypassing amsi and downloading powercat and connect him
+This digispark payload for bypassing amsi
+Downloading powercat and connect him
+Payload name Invisible